MelbourneHighSchoolRobotics/ev3sim/docs/bot_editing.rst

 --------------------

 Designing a good bot also includes designing code to run!
 You can specify the code location for a specific bot by selecting it in the bot menu and pressing the settings cog.

+If you have the windows one click install, you can also find your bot in ``workspace/robots`` and right click, select ``Edit`` to go to the same window.

 .. image:: images/bot_menu_settings.png
   :width: 600